 For this reason, it’s also useful for remineralising the teeth and bones in cases of demineralisation, decalcification and even in cases of brittle bones caused by osteoporosis.
 A silica deficiency is often seen in those with delayed bone growth or non-accidental bone fractures.

-Studies have also discovered that silica is indicated in the treatment of hypertension, cardiovascular disease and arteriosclerosis.
+Silica when ingested poses no risk to health.
+Studies have discovered that silica is indicated in the treatment of hypertension, cardiovascular disease and arteriosclerosis.
 Separate studies have also linked silica to helping prevent memory loss and a loss of concentration.

-The immune system benefits from silica too as it has anti-inflammatory properties - by reducing chronic inflammation in the body, which in turn supports a healthily functioning immune system.
+The immune system uses silica too as it has anti-inflammatory properties - by reducing chronic inflammation in the body, which in turn supports a healthily functioning immune system.
 It also supports the work of the lymph nodes and spleen, which themselves form part of the immune system.

 There are also studies that have found a link between an increase in silica intake from drinking water and a reduced risk of developing Alzheimer’s disease by helping to protect against the toxic effects of aluminium in drinking water.